 John Bellany, CBE, RA, who died in 2013, is one of Britain’s most original contemporary artists.
 Raised in a God- fearing fishing community on Scotland’s east coast, his life was raucous, perilous and stormy as the North Sea itself.
 His work, with its bold primary colours and unsettling marine imagery, is unmistakable.
 Battered boats, gnarled...[Read more]

-Frederick Donald Blake, to use his full name, was a leading light of several artists groups in London in the mid 20th century.
+Frederick Donald Blake was a leading light of several artists groups in London in the mid 20th century.
 Born in Greenock, Scotland in 1908, his family had moved to London when he was a child.
-He trained at Camberwell School of Art and at fifteen years of age started work as an architectural...[Read more]
+He trained at Camberwell School of Art and at fifteen years of age started work as an architectural draughtsman in the interior design...[Read more]

 Sir Peter Blake RA is one of the most inventive and eclectic modern British artists, though perhaps best known to the general public as creator of The Beatle's 'Sergeant Pepper' album cover.
 His work is in many public and private collections worldwide.
 Contributor to Chelsea Arts Club centenary portfolio Photo credit : http://www.artrepublic.com/